stanford-futuredata/macrobase/docs/source/sql/workshop.md

 ```

 Maybe our original query (with `ON *`) didn't yield explanations in
-countryName and regionName because our minimum support or minimum ratio were
+"countryName" and "regionName" because our minimum support or minimum ratio were
 too high; we can tweak either using `WITH MIN RATIO` and/or `MIN SUPPORT`:

 ```sql